How to Stop Using Food as a Reward: The Psychology of Empowered Eating

 Here’s how it works:

-• Stop: The moment you feel the urge to use food as a reward, or if you’re on the verge of binge eating, pause.
-Give yourself permission to eat the food later, after the SDF technique, because this isn’t about denying yourself but about gaining clarity.
+• Stop: The moment you feel the urge to use food as a reward, or any other compulsion, pause.
+Give yourself permission to eat the food later, after the SDF technique, if that’s what you still want.
+This helps prevent feelings of deprivation and otherwise triggering the restrict-binge cycle.

 • Drop: Change your setting if possible, even if it’s just moving to another room.
-Set a timer for two minutes.
-During these two minutes, your goal is to drop into your body, becoming fully present and curious of your feelings.
+Set a timer for two minutes and drop into your body.
+Then, get curious about what’s there.

 5. Practice Mindful, Attentive Eating